IntEL4CoRo/ViB-public/content/page/labs/Actionable Knowledge Graph Laboratory/index.md

 In this virtual research lab we aim to empower robots with the ability to transform abstract knowledge from the web into actionable tasks particularly in everyday manipulations like cutting pouring or whisking.
 By extracting information from diverse internet sources—ranging from biology textbooks and Wikipedia entries to cookbooks and instructional websites—the robots create knowledge graphs that inform generalized action plans.
 These plans enable robots to adapt cutting techniques such as slicing quartering and peeling to various fruits using suitable tools making abstract web knowledge practically applicable in robot perception-action loops.
 <param class="hidde-after-preview">

+In this laboratory, you have the opportunity to explore knowledge graphs tailored to specific task domains, including fruit cutting, by utilizing resources like Wikipedia, biology textbooks, nutrition information sources, and instructional websites such as WikiHow.
+Additionally, you’ll have access to a comprehensive robotic action plan designed specifically for fruit cutting tasks.
+This enables you to select a specialized task, such as ”quartering an apple,” at which point the system will adapt the general fruit cutting plan to the nuances of your chosen task.
+The customized plan can then be tested and refined within a simulated environment.
 <!--more-->